hopsoft/turbo_boost-commands/README.md

  |  |- views
 ```

-Reflexes define methods that can be invoked by the client.
+Server side reflexes define methods that can be invoked by the client.

-They are simple Ruby classes that inherit from `TurboReflex::Base` which exposes the following properties and methods.
+Reflexes are simple Ruby classes that inherit from `TurboReflex::Base`.
+They expose the following instance methods and properties.

 - `element` - a struct that represents the DOM element that triggered the reflex
 - `controller` - the Rails controller processing the Turbo Frame request